fish-shell/fish-shell/doc_src/language.rst

 A command substitution can have a dollar sign before the opening parenthesis like ``outercommand $(innercommand)``.
 This variant is also allowed inside double quotes.
 When using double quotes, the command output is not split up by lines.

-If the output is piped to :ref:`string split or string split0 <cmd-string-split>` as the last step, those splits are used as they appear instead of splitting lines.
+If the output is piped to :doc:`string split or string split0 <cmds/string-split>` as the last step, those splits are used as they appear instead of splitting lines.

-The exit status of the last run command substitution is available in the :ref:`status <variables-status>` variable if the substitution happens in the context of a :ref:`set <cmd-set>` command (so ``if set -l (something)`` checks if ``something`` returned true).
+The exit status of the last run command substitution is available in the :ref:`status <variables-status>` variable if the substitution happens in the context of a :doc:`set <cmds/set>` command (so ``if set -l (something)`` checks if ``something`` returned true).

 To use only part of the output, refer to :ref:`index range expansion <expand-index-range>`.

 Fish has a default limit of 100 MiB on the data it will read in a command sustitution.
 If that limit is reached the command (all of it, not just the command substitution - the outer command won't be executed at all) fails and ``$status`` is set to 122.
 This is so command substitutions can't cause the system to go out of memory, because typically your operating system has a much lower limit, so reading more than that would be useless and harmful.
 This limit can be adjusted with the ``fish_read_limit`` variable (`0` meaning no limit).
-This limit also affects the :ref:`read <cmd-read>` command.
+This limit also affects the :doc:`read <cmds/read>` command.

 Examples::